jedrazb/j.blaszyk.me/src/pages/geometric-deep-learning-overview/index.md

 **Geometric deep learning (GDL)**, a term first proposed by Bronstein et al. [[1]](#references), has emerged aiming to generalize deep learning models to non-Euclidean domains.
 This novel field in the world of machine learning was successfully used for building recommender systems [[2]](#references), protein function prediction [[3]](#references), fake news detection [[4]](#references), and detection of cancer-beating molecules in food [[5]](#references).
 GDL owes its success to the fact that it operates directly on the relational structure of a given problem.
 An example of such a structure is a graph.
 It can describe various concepts ranging from a social network to a chemical compound.

+Most GNN architectures are based on message passing (spatial methods), where at each layer the nodes update their hidden representations by aggregating information they collect from their neighbours.
+A crucial difference from traditional neural networks operating on grid-structured data is the absence of canonical ordering of the nodes in a graph.
+To address this, usually the aggregation function is constructed to be invariant to neighbourhood permutations.

 ## Non-Euclidean domains

 **Graph.** A graph G is a pair $(V,E)$ with the finite set of vertices $V$ and edges $E$.
 It captures interactions (edges) between individual units (nodes).